-Servers connected to the internet have an IP address.
-Internet service providers (ISP) buy IP addresses from the Internet Assigned Numbers Authority (IANA); then they assign them to your computer by adding a new record with a fresh IP address and your modem's MAC address into their routing database.
+IP Address - IP addresses enable servers to identify and talk with each other distinctly.
+Internet service providers (ISPs) buy IP addresses from the Internet Assigned Numbers Authority (IANA); then they assign them to your computer by adding a new record with a fresh IP address and your modem's MAC address into their routing database.